Represented and Exhibiting Artist Bios and Statements of Practice

 Is an emerging artist - a portion of her work pertains to weather a repetitive patterns - through these investigations she expands out it to the landscape addresses the effects of weather.
 She harnesses the emotions from the unpredictability and devastation weather patterns yield upon us.
 Interested in the notion of mid-century fabric patterns and the west her work shifts between chosen substrates.
 Coming soon she hope to facilitate a large scale installation and deepen her investigation of mixed media approaches.
 Her education is focused on her former trade as a lawyer and through that her practice has imbued a 360 approach that is being distilled down.

 Is an emerging artist taking her practice to the next level.
-She works in a small format to allow her collectors to create their own large scale or site specific uses of her work. fooLPRoof is introducing this modular approach in a large format installation.
-Use of texture combines with her thought process to create striking individual works to be used as shown or moved into configurations to suit your, office or commercial space.
+She works in a small format to allow her collectors to create their own large scale or site specific uses of her work. fooLPRoof is introducing this modular approach in a large format installations.
+Use of texture combines with her thought process to create striking individual works to be used as is, shown or moved into configurations to suit your, office or commercial space.

-Is a mid career artist who is deeply committed to her practice where she uses process based steps to facilitate abstraction.
+Tracey received her BFA at Baker University and completed post graduate BA in design from the Colorado Art Institute. she has a background in art sales which led her back to her love of paint.
+She Is a mid career artist who is deeply committed to her practice where she uses process based steps to facilitate abstraction.
 Both her practice and process are growing and developing to meet her artistic vision as well as her client’s.